ashneetrathore/GenGainz/README.md

 Date: May 2025\
 Developer(s): Ashneet Rathore, Josephine Ligatsyah, Allison Yeh

-GenGainz is a full-stack web application that creates personalized workout routines based on user demographics and fitness preferences.
+GenGainz is a full-stack AI-powered web application that creates personalized workout routines based on user demographics and fitness preferences.
 The app leverages AWS services and was developed as a submission for the AWS CloudHacks hackathon hosted at UCI.

 ### :classical_building: ARCHITECTURE
 > [!NOTE]